Get in Touch Close Menu

 d).
 Analytics

-Cybercriminals are drawn to substantial data pools, and large data sets feed analytics dashboards.
-The necessity to monitor analytics software arises from its role as an attack vector.
+cyber criminals are drawn to substantial data pools, and large data sets feed analytics dashboards.
+Monitoring analytics software is necessary because it is an attack vector.

 Analytic data leaks could include: